Screening and testing

 |Non-Invasive Prenatal Test (NIPT) NIPT is based on a maternal blood test.
 It analyses DNA fragments present in the maternal plasma during pregnancy.
 It can be carried out from 10 weeks of pregnancy.NIPT is a screening test, NOT a diagnostic test.
 An invasive test (amniocentesis or CVS) is still required to confirm a definitive diagnosis of Down’s syndrome.
 At present NIPT is not available on the NHS in Scotland.
 It is however available privately.|

-We encourage you to ring and ask any questions about Down’s syndrome, big or small to 0131 442 8840.
+We welcome you to contact the Family Support Service and ask any questions about Down’s syndrome, big or small.
 We can provide you with factual and up to date information and won’t make judgements on you or your choices.